 Religious and cultural differences were part of the landscape of America long before European arrival and settlement.
 The native people of this land Europeans called the “new world” were separated by language, landscape, cultural myths, and ritual practices.
 When Europeans arrived in the Americas, most did not even consider that the peoples they encountered had cultural and religious traditions that were different from their own; in fact, most believed native communities had no culture or religion at all.
 As the migration got underway, Spanish and French Catholics were the first to arrive, beginning in the sixteenth century.
 Profit-minded Spanish conquistadors and French fur traders competed for land and wealth, while Spanish and French missionaries competed for the “saving of souls.”
 By the mid-century, the Spanish had established Catholic missions in present-day Florida, New Mexico, California and the (now) American Southwest.
 Meanwhile, the French were steadily settling the Great Lakes region, and later, Louisiana and the Mississippi Delta.

-The history of religion in the American Southwest can be summed up in two general and very basic studies:
+The history of religion in the American Southwest can be summed up in three general and very basic studies:

 *Native Americans prior to the arrival of Spain.

 *The Pueblo Indians were one of the oldest cultures in the nation.

 *The Pueblos are believed to be the descendants of the Mogollon, Hohokam and Anasazi tribes with history that dates back some 7,000 years.

 *Ancient Puebloans evolved from nomadic hunter-gatherers to a more sedentary culture, settling in the SW.

 *Ancient Puebloans expanded into a farming culture, learning to cultivate maize, squash, beans and corn.
 They also learn to raise turkeys.

 *The ancient Puebloans developed a complex irrigation system.

 *The ancient Puebloans also developed great skill in basket weaving and pottery making.